nsb199/G-Drive/README.md

 ### Login with Firebase
 ![Login with Firebase](screenshots/login.jpg)

-### Home Page
+### Dark Mode
 ![Dark Mode](screenshots/darkmode.jpg)

 ### File Upload
 ![File Upload](screenshots/upload.jpg)

-## Contributing 🤝
+## 🤝 Contributing

 We welcome contributions, issues, and feature requests!
-Feel free to check the [issues page](https://github.com/yourusername/google-drive-clone/issues).
+Check out the [issues page](https://github.com/yourusername/google-drive-clone/issues).

-## Acknowledgments 🙌
+## 🙌 Acknowledgments

 - Inspired by the original [Google Drive](https://drive.google.com/).

 ---

-Feel free to reach out if you have any questions or need further assistance!
+Feel free to reach out if you have any questions.
 Enjoy using your Google Drive Clone! 📂🚀